Rich-Harris/degit/README.md

 ### Basics

-The simplest use of degit is to download the master branch of a repo from GitHub to the current working directory:
+The simplest use of degit is to download the default branch of a repo from GitHub to the current working directory:

 ```bash
 degit user/repo